pslu-mphil/Core-course-notes/book/reference/glossary.md

 Reducing
     A substance that has a propensity to donate electrons to another material, thereby 'reducing' it.
 E.g., in placing iron metal, Fe, next to water, H$_2$O, the iron metal can reduce the water by the reaction $\text{Fe} + \text{H}_2\text{O} = \text{H}_2 + \text{FeO}$.

+Semi-major axis
+    The longest radius of an ellipse and mean distance of an object from its primary, e.g., a planet from its star, or satellite from its planet.

 Silicate
     A mineral whose major structural unit comprises Si-O bonds.
 E.g., quartz, or olivine, the latter being a major constituent of shallow planetary **{term}`mantle`s**.

+Short lived radionuclide
+    A radioisotope that decays sufficiently rapidly that, as of today, no natural occurrence of the isotope exists, i.e., it is 'extinct'.
+Notable examples include $\ce{^{26}Al}$, which drove heating and differentiation of planetesimals in the early solar system.

 Subduction
     The process whereby a tectonic plate is pushed into the interior of a planet.
 Only known to have happened on Earth.